tomer157/home-task-buying/README.md

 git clone <private repository URL will be provided>
 cd <project-directory>

-npm install
+- then follow the installation: npm install npx playwright install firefox-beta npx playwright install msedge-beta npx playwright install chrome-beta

 ## how to run tests:

-    1. In terminal type: npm run test:latests: For running on all browsers latests versions.
+    1. In terminal type: npm run test:login:latests: For running login tests on all browsers latests versions.
     2. In terminal type: npm run test:chrome: for running only on chrome (Preffered).
+    3. In terminal type npm run test:function:4.1 for running the 4.1 task and etc.....
+    4. In terminal type run test:login:beta:versions for running login tests on all browsers beta-versions.

     -----------------------------------------------------------------------------------